sudopluto/video-ideas/README.md

 video ideas for my youtube: https://www.youtube.com/channel/UC0XpCeBtCPGtw0d3mVRYP-g

 - to publish
+    - hyper x alloy orgins lube + foam

 - to upload

 - editing

 - recording
+    - wfh setup video
     - whats in my basrc + vimrc
-    - retroid setup guide
-    - jetson nano guide / showcase
+    - my time as an neu student (wait for a degree?)

 - on deck
-    - final setup video
-    - linux news weekly?

-- selected
     - kepubify + kobo ereader

+- backlog (still interested)
+    - jetson nano guide / showcase
+    - retroid setup guide

+- backup / creatively broke
+    - linux news videos
+    - cyber security
+    - day in the life swe
+        - wfh with parents
+        - wfh in seattle
+        - working in office from seattle
+    - wHAt LaNGuAge tO LeArn in 202X

+- software engineering / cs major
+    - what i learned from my internships
+    - how to teach yourself computer science
+    - while i like exercism (i do it every night meme)
+        - how to level up as a software engineer
-    - my time as an neu student (wait for a degree?)
+    - best clubs to join as a cs major
-    - exercism series
-        - rust
+    - why i'm moving to seattle
+    - analyzing cities to live in as swe
+    - analyzing countries to live in as swe
+    - evaluating and ranking college majors
+        - tier list time baby
+    - reading / book list
+    - mit missing semester errata
-        - golang
+        - eli5 git
-        - cpp
+        - eli5 vim
-        - python
+        - eli5 linux
+    - best laptops for swe / cs majors

 - on hold
     - shotcut basics